Understanding your sentence

-Last updated on June 9, 2021
+Last updated on November 20, 2024

-A sentence is the court order setting out the consequences (punishment) of being convicted of a crime.
+A sentence is the court order setting out the consequences for being convicted of a crime.
 The judge can order many different types of sentences, including fines, community supervision, with or without conditions, and time in custody.
 The judge applies the law in statutes and other cases to decide on a fair sentence that fits the crime.
 For more information, see: Sentencing (Adult Accused).

 See Conditions for more information.